isomerpages/ogp-isomer/_why-and-when-to-use-isomer/When to use Isomer.md

 ❌ **Data visualization platforms:** Allow users to explore and interact with data in a visual way using maps or charts.

 Examples include: [CPF Portal](https://cpf.gov.sg/), [IRAS Portal](https://iras.gov.sg/), [EDB Portal](https://portal.edb.gov.sg/)

-> ** Note that some services, while not hosted by IsomerCMS, can be embedded onto an Isomer page such as FormSG forms and CheckFirst checkers.

 Have more questions?
 Ask us at [support@isomer.gov.sg](mailto:%20support@isomer.gov.sg)